Nystrom, Tonelli recreate Isles' 1980 Cup winner for NHL Network

 Said Nystrom, “I don’t think that anyone ever is going to accomplish winning four, whether it’s baseball, football, anything.
 I don’t think anyone’s going to accomplish that again.”

-Nystrom and Tonelli are among the eight players – out of 16 that won all four Cups – to have their jerseys raised to the rafters at the Coliseum.
+Nystrom and Tonelli are among the eight players — out of 16 who won all four Cups — to have their jerseys raised to the rafters at the Coliseum.

 They praised the current ownership group for reconnecting with the alumni, who in turn continue to reconnect with one another.